-- Worm drive – the worm drive connects is the gear wheel that attaches between the tuning head / grip piece and pinion gear.
+- Worm drive – the worm drive is the gear wheel that attaches between the tuning head / grip piece and pinion gear.

 - Button – the button is either a screw or indexing pin (depending on the type) that holds the machine in place to prevent any movement and twisting.

-- Locking screw (guitars with a Whammy) – the locking screw is only found on certain guitars (mainly with whammy bars), but adds pressure on the coiled strings to avoid the strings from slipping.
+- Locking screw (guitars with a Whammy) – the locking screw is only found on certain guitars (mainly with whammy bars), but adds pressure on the coiled strings to prevent the strings from slipping.